Ivan1931/furious-dtsp/README.md

 W = 0.98383, p-value = 0.2608
 ```

-With a statistical significance of *0.05* we cannot reject the hypothesis that our sample does not come from a population that is normally distributed.
+With a statistical significance of *0.05* we cannot reject the null hypothesis that our results sample does come from a population that is normally distributed.

 ## Comparison With Classmate